 With support from our partners and generous donors, we are working to ensure that there are enough Wendy’s Wonderful Kids recruiters to serve the number of youth in our focus population of teenagers, children with special needs and siblings.
 Over the last year, we trained more than 100 new recruiters virtually to implement the Foundation’s evidence-based, child-focused recruitment model and served nearly 9,000 children through the program.

 And, we continued raising awareness and support for foster care adoption through public service announcements, social media, digital advertising and partnerships.
 We also secured earned media coverage on TV and radio stations, podcasts and in newspapers, such as The New York Times and The Washington Post.

-In a year filled with so much uncertainty, I am grateful for the Foundation’s staff, Wendy’s Wonderful Kids adoption professionals, adoptive parents, donors and partners across the country who have helped to move thousands of our nation’s most vulnerable children in foster care into loving, adoptive families.
+In a year filled with so much uncertainty, I am grateful for the Foundation’s staff, Wendy’s Wonderful Kids adoption professionals, adoptive parents, donors and partners across the country who have helped to move thousands of our nation’s most vulnerable children in foster care into loving, permanent families.
 But our mission is far from complete.

 We know that the impact of the COVID-19 crisis on youth in foster care will linger for months and years to come, making the Foundation’s work more important than ever.